 Enable to make your histogram less pointy.

-If you use an "Absolute Count" for you axis, you can check this option to automatically set the max y-axis value to the absolute value of the highest bin.
-Alternatively you can uncheck this option and set your own custom maximum value for the y-axis.
+If you use an "Absolute Count" for your axis, you can check this option to automatically set the max y-axis value to the absolute value of the highest bin.
+Alternatively, you can uncheck this option and set your own custom maximum value for the y-axis.

 Histograms are created by dividing the x-axis parameter values into equally sized bins, putting all events into their appropriate bins and then totaling up how many events are in each bin.
 If you want to change the number of bins that the x-axis is divided into you can set a custom value here.
 Increasing the number of bins generally has the effect of making the histogram appear less smooth and making the absolute count of each bin lower.